dskemp/courtdata/content/cases/ot2014/14-116/index.md

 - final order
 summary: "A bankruptcy court’s order denying confirmation of a debtor’s proposed repayment plan in a Chapter 13 bankruptcy is not a final order that the debtor can immediately appeal."
 ---
+A bankruptcy court’s order denying confirmation of a debtor’s proposed repayment plan in a Chapter 13 bankruptcy is not a final order that the debtor can immediately appeal.